-WWE News: New Match Added To ‘Money In the Bank’ Card – 10 Matches Confirmed
+WWE News: New Match Added To ‘Money In the Bank’ Card — 10 Matches Confirmed

 This week on SmackDown Live, there was a last chance match for the final spot in the men’s Ladder Match at Money in the Bank.
 Samoa Joe ended up winning the match and qualifying after forcing Bryan to pass out to the Coquina Clutch, but the former champ’s bad night wasn’t over.

-It was obvious that WWE wanted to keep the feud going as Big Cass delivered a huge boot to the head of Bryan after the match was over.
+It was obvious that WWE wanted to keep the feud going, as Big Cass delivered a huge boot to the head of Bryan after the match was over.
 The two also aired out some differences earlier on in the night before the main event qualifying match was announced.

 This match makes sense with their history, but it’s just odd considering how things have gone with Cass in the last month.
 Adding Bryan vs. Big Cass makes it 10 confirmed matches for the Money in the Bank card.